 Brief Description

 Duty of Publicity reveals how social media has radically transformed the power and reach of celebrity influence—and how the law has failed to keep up.
 While legal systems have long granted celebrities exclusive rights over the commercial use of their image, those rights were designed for an era before platforms, algorithms, and parasocial intimacy enabled instantaneous, global, and often manipulative advertising.
 Today, a single post from a high-profile influencer can ignite viral campaigns that mislead consumers, fuel public health crises, and shape political opinion—often without legal consequence.
-Through vivid case studies, including the Fyre Festival, JUUL e-cigarette, and FTX cybercurrency exchange, this book shows how the modern influence economy exploits publicity rights while evading public responsibility.
+Through vivid case studies, including on the Fyre Festival, on JUUL e-cigarettes, and on the FTX cybercurrency exchange, this book shows how the modern influence economy exploits publicity rights while evading public responsibility.

 Combining original empirical research with insights from law, psychology, economics, and communication studies, Duty of Publicity offers the first comprehensive legal and institutional analysis of influencer advertising in the platform age.
 It traces the rise of endorsement culture, maps the psychological levers that make influencer marketing uniquely persuasive, and proposes bold but balanced reforms—from liability frameworks and data transparency mandates to personalized disclosure rules and global policy comparisons.
 Both a critique and a blueprint, the book delivers a timely and vital intervention into the legal architecture of digital persuasion.